Bradley Marino, MD, MBA

 About Bradley Marino, MD, MBA

-Education: Dr. Marino earned his medical degree from Harvard Medical School and a master’s degree in Public Policy in Health Care Policy from the John F. Kennedy School of Government at Harvard University.
+Dr. Marino earned his medical degree from Harvard Medical School and a Master’s degree in Public Policy in Health Care Policy from the John F. Kennedy School of Government at Harvard University.
 He completed his pediatric residency at Johns Hopkins Hospital and a combined fellowship in Pediatric Cardiology and Pediatric Critical Care Medicine at the Children’s Hospital of Philadelphia.
 While at the Perelman School of Medicine at the University of Pennsylvania, Dr. Marino completed a Master’s of Science degree in Clinical Epidemiology at the Center for Clinical Epidemiology and Biostatistics.
-He completed a master’s degree in Business Administration in Healthcare Management at the University of Texas-Dallas Naveen Jindal School of Management.
+He completed a Master’s degree in Business Administration in Healthcare Management at the University of Texas-Dallas Naveen Jindal School of Management.

 Education & Professional Highlights